-2) Bring the outdoors in - Ah nature.
+Ah nature.
 Who doesn’t love nature?
 In fact if it weren’t for the cold or the rain, or those pesky mosquitoes, I’m sure many of us would opt to sleep under the stars and be at one with nature.
 But given the fact that sleeping outdoors is not very realistic for most, why not bring the outdoors in?

 Plants are a fantastic way to bring life to an indoors space.
 Aside from literally cleaning the air we breathe indoors, they also invoke a sense of calm and well being.
 Green leafy plants, small or large are wonderful for the bedroom because they’re soft and dreamy as opposed to structured & jagged.
 Flowers, herbs, and terrariums are other ways to add some greenery or colour.
 It’s a personal choice but some people prefer small and subtle flowers next to the bed instead of a huge bouquet such as a bunch of violets or lilac - it’s less overwhelming.

-3) Let there be light! - Natural light, or sunlight is such an important part of our daily lives.
+Natural light, or sunlight is such an important part of our daily lives.
 Why wouldn’t you want to benefit from as much light as possible - especially when it can make getting out of bed a much more appealing task.
 Aside from opening up the blinds and windows, how else can you bring natural light into your bedroom?

 Installing higher windows is one way of creating privacy in a space where you still want to benefit from natural light.
 Skylights are another option.
 Also, you can add bedroom mirrors - they can double the amount of light in a room by reflecting incoming light.
 Lastly, colour plays a big role - lighter colours reflect light and brighten up a space whereas darker colours absorb the natural light.